Mr-Marvo/Mr-Marvo/README.md

 Here are some ideas to get you started:
 -->

+- 🧔 I'm dev Nishan
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently work as a freelancer
+- ⚡ I'm a Fullstack Web and Mobile Developer and also Blockchain Developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning blockchain development and next.js
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 👯 I’m looking for new clients from all over the world
-- 💬 Ask me about ...
+- 💬 Ask me about developments
-- 📫 How to reach me: ...
+- 📫 How to reach me:
+      ✉ aknpremakumara@gmail.com
+      <i class="icon-facebook"></i>
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...